ManuelBaeta/AdidasChallengeAll/readme.md

 * Get optimized route: http://192.168.99.100:9100/routes-optimizer-service/api/route?origin=ZAR to test get optimized itineraries for a origin city with Header Authorization: Bearer {{token}}
 * Get token: http://192.168.99.100:9505/oauth/token?grant_type=password&username=admin.admin&password=admin .
 It uses Http Basic security containing clientId and secret by means of Header Authorization: Basic base64enc(RouteSystemClient:XY7kmzoNzl100)
   It contains a post-request script to set received token as an environmental variable.

+REMARK: Modify POSTMAN collections to use use localhost instead if not using Docker ToolBox.

 ## Troubleshooting
 Applications are packaged during maven build with an internal application.yml.